RishikeshDarandale/rishikeshdarandale.github.io/README.md

 ## Testing it on local

-If you are have a technical knowledge or you are a developer, then you can setup the environment to your local as below:
+If you are a developer or have a technical knowledge, then you can setup the environment to your local system as below:

 * Install RVM
 ```